Unlearning Inversion Attacks for Graph Neural Networks: Conclusion

 \section{Conclusion}

-In this work, we study a novel and challenging problem of graph unlearning inversion attack, which aims to recover unlearned edges using black-box GNN outputs and partial knowledge of the unlearned graph.
-To tackle this problem, we identify two key intuitions, probability gap and confidence pitfall, which motivate a simple yet effective attack framework, TrendAttack, revealing a potential privacy risk of current graph unlearning methods.
-Despite the effectiveness of TrendAttack, it has several limitations.
-First, our method focuses solely on link-level inference, and does not consider to node-level or feature-level membership inference.
-Second, while we provide empirical evidence for the probability gap intuition in the appendix, we do not offer a formal theoretical justification.
-These limitations highlight important directions for future research.
+In this work, we address the novel and challenging problem of graph unlearning inversion attacks, aiming to recover unlearned edges using black-box GNN outputs and partial knowledge of the unlearned graph.
+We identify two key intuitions, probability similarity gap and confidence pitfall, which inspire a simple yet effective attack framework, TrendAttack, revealing potential privacy risks in current graph unlearning methods.
+Several promising directions remain.
+While our study focuses on link-level inversion, extending TrendAttack to node- or feature-level attacks would be valuable.
+Moreover, although the probability similarity gap intuition is supported empirically, a formal theoretical justification could further strengthen the understanding of graph unlearning inversion.
+We hope these future directions can further advance this early study of privacy risks in graph unlearning and provide valuable insights.